 It speaks to the malleability of ‘Facts and Figures’ when seeking to convey a point of view and grant it some degree of authority — because of course, if you provide independent evidence that seemingly supports your argument, then it should be that much more persuasive!

 Wrong; Facts and Figures alone are not persuasive.
 They are cold, dull, and decidedly unengaging.
-It is the story that is woven around them that becomes persuasive; the story that engages our
+It is the story that is woven around them that becomes persuasive; the story that engages our emotions, challenges us to think, and drives us to react.

 Successful Sales and Marketing professionals know this, either by instinct or training.